UCI-Networking-Group/cv-inspector/README.md

 - `Python 3.6+`: CV-Inspector is built on top on Python 3.6
 - `setup.py`: List of Python packages

+# Terminology

+Throughout the code and datasets, you may see the following terms:

+- `control`: This commonly means the case for "No Adblocker"
+- `variant`: This commonly means the case for "With Adblocker"
+- `crawl_group_name`: Some unique identifier that holds together all data collected within one call of `cvinspector_monitor`.

 # License
 CV-Inspector is licensed under [Apache-2.0 License](https://www.apache.org/licenses/LICENSE-2.0).